ludoplex/IntelTXE-PoC/README.md

 ![screenshot](pic/buildsucc.png)

-# BringUP Main CPU

-**Skip this step if you don't need to bring up the CPU.**
+# Enable HAP mode

-You have to activate HAP mode for bringing up the CPU.
-0-bit of the byte at the offset +0x102 should be set:
+You have to activate HAP mode for this exploit to work.
+Bit index 0 of the byte at the offset +0x102 should be set to 1:

 ![screenshot](pic/hap.png)